 This constantly evolving neighborhood—one of Chicago's most historic—features city landmarks as well as up-and-coming dining.
-From the Vietnamese restaurants in the "Little Saigon" area on Argyle Street to Michelin-starred BYOB, Uptown is a neighborhood worth getting to know.
+From the Vietnamese restaurants in the "Little Saigon" area on Argyle Street to cozy neighborhood coffee bars, Uptown is a neighborhood worth getting to know.

 Tank Noodle, 4953-55 N. Broadway / (773) 878-2253